SAP-samples/teched2022-IN264/exercises/ex1/README.md

 3. Additional search for "Launchpad" ta vaildate also that this service is entitled for the subaccount.
 <br>![](/exercises/ex1/images/manual_check_lp_entitlem.png)

-In the next step to get Task Center instanciated we need to enable **Cloud Foundry**:
+In the next step we also need to enable the **Cloud Foundry** environment:

 <br>![](/exercises/ex1/images/enable_cf.png)